 If you have already taken the ACT (prior to 9/23/17) and your scores meet or exceed those levels, you have met MDE’s “basic skills” requirement.
-If you have already taken the ACT more than once, we will use your best score in each subarea (Reading, Mathematics, and English + Writing) across multiple test dates.
+If you have taken the ACT more than once, we will use your best score in each subarea (Reading, Mathematics, and English + Writing) across multiple test dates.
 If your ACT scores do not meet or exceed those levels, you will need to choose another test option as only results of tests taken on or before 9/23/2017 are acceptable.

-Although the MDE requires an ACT score of 22 in English + Writing, ACT no longer offers an English/Writing subtest.
+Although the MDE requires an ACT score of 22 in English + Writing, ACT no longer offers an English + Writing subtest.
 Effective September 1, 2015, the ACT English/Writing subtest was replaced by a new ACT Writing subtest.
 A score of 22 or higher on an ACT English/Writing subtest taken prior to September 2015 is still acceptable.
-A score from the new ACT Writing subtest (taken September 2015 or later) can be combined with your best ACT English score (taken February 2005 or later) using the ACT Writing/English Combined Score table and several simple steps:
+A score from the new ACT Writing subtest (taken September 2015 or later) can be combined with your best ACT English score using the ACT Writing/English Combined Score table and several simple steps: